 - Report any concerns about the conduct of any member of staff or volunteer to the manager as soon as possible. - If an allegation is made against the manager, the concerns need to be raised with the Director as soon as possible.
-If the Director is not contactable, then the LADO should be contacted directly. - Where settings are not the employer of supply staff, they should ensure allegations are dealt with properly.
+If the Director is not contactable, then the LADO should be contacted directly. - If there are concerns that the owner/proprietor has acted in a way that meets the threshold for contacting the LADO, the person raising the concern should contact the LADO directly.
+If the threshold has not been met, then the setting's Whistleblowing Policy should be followed. - Where settings are not the employer of supply staff, they should ensure allegations are dealt with properly.
 In no circumstances should a setting decide to cease to use a supply staff due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome.
-Further information can be found in KCSiE 2022 - There may be situations when the Manager or Director will want to involve the police immediately, if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Manager or Director they will contact the LADO on 01865 810603 or lado.safeguardingchildren@oxfordshire.gov.uk as soon as possible and before carrying out any investigation into the allegation other than preliminary enquiries.
+Further information can be found in KCSiE 2024. - There may be situations when the Manager or Director will want to involve the police immediately, if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Manager or Director they will contact the LADO on 01865 810603 or lado.safeguardingchildren@oxfordshire.gov.uk as soon as possible and before carrying out any investigation into the allegation other than preliminary enquiries.

 In liaison with the LADO, the setting will determine how to proceed and if necessary, a referral will be made to the MASH and/or the police.
-The LADO team will assess the information provided and advise on next steps, in line with KCSIE 2022 part 4, and Oxfordshire County Council's LADO local procedures.
+The LADO team will assess the information provided and advise on next steps, in line with KCSIE 2024 part 4, and Oxfordshire County Council's LADO local procedures.
+The setting will inform Ofsted.